Resources>Blog>Function-First Antibody Discovery with Microfluidics: Screening for Activity, Not Just Binding

 With droplet microfluidics, antibodies can be screened for effects such as:

-• T cell activation (e.g., CD3 or CD28 engagement),
+• T cell activation (e.g., CD3 or CD28 engagement)

-• Receptor internalization (e.g., for ADC applications),
+• Receptor internalization (e.g., for ADC applications) targeting circulating tumor cells)

-• Agonist or antagonist activity on signaling pathways,
+• Agonist or antagonist activity on signaling pathways, linked to autoimmune disorders or oncology, induction of gene expression in reporter systems

-• Induction of gene expression in reporter systems.
+• Induction of gene expression in reporter systems

 Flexibility for Human and Rodent Antibody Discovery